yeabat8tcap/ai-dependency-manager/PROJECTSPEC.md

 As a Developer:

-I want AutoUpdateAgent to run automatically in the background so that my dependencies stay updated without manual effort, reducing potential vulnerabilities and compatibility issues.
+I want SuperintUpdateAgent to run automatically in the background so that my dependencies stay updated without manual effort, reducing potential vulnerabilities and compatibility issues.
 When running manually (check command), I want it to scan all configured projects for available updates based on their changelogs, prioritizing security patches and critical bug fixes.
-If AutoUpdateAgent detects a high-risk breaking change update during manual check, I want the ability to interactively review the proposed code changes before applying them.
+If SuperintUpdateAgent detects a high-risk breaking change update during manual check, I want the ability to interactively review the proposed code changes before applying them.
 As an Administrator:

-I want to configure AutoUpdateAgent so it knows which projects to monitor and their specific dependency update preferences (e.g., only allow security updates without breaking change flags).
+I want to configure SuperintUpdateAgent so it knows which projects to monitor and their specific dependency update preferences (e.g., only allow security updates without breaking change flags).
-When running AutoUpdateAgent, I want the ability to view detailed status reports, including outdated dependencies and AI-predicted risks.
+When running SuperintUpdateAgent, I want the ability to view detailed status reports, including outdated dependencies and AI-predicted risks.
 As a Security Lead:

-I want AutoUpdateAgent's background operation to consider packages with known security vulnerabilities as critical updates.
+I want SuperintUpdateAgent's background operation to consider packages with known security vulnerabilities as critical updates.
 During manual checks (check command), I want it to flag potential updates that might introduce new security issues (based on vulnerability databases).
 6. Features